yasserhous/Kali-VM/README.md

 Ultimately, the final test would be to execute some malware on my virtual machine, and cross my fingers that the setup was done properly

+It look me some time to finalize the host only network setup for my virtualbox because I ran into some configuration issues(see troubleshooting steps), but eventually I was able to set it up such as 1) my VM can communicate with my host and I can share a file(so I can share the malware zip), and 2) my VM cannot access the internet.

+Then I needed to find tutorials that demonstrate the execution of a malware on a virtual machine.
+I did not find many resources online, but I did find a website I can download real malware samples: https://bazaar.abuse.ch/browse/

+What I needed to do is find a malware that can infect a linux-based system(since this was what I was running on my VM), and that I can later analyze it.

+I found an interesting type of command that can crash my linux system: :(){ :|:& };:

+This code is called a fork bomb.

 ## Step By Step Setup
 ### 1) Install VirtualBox
 #### 1.1) visit https://www.virtualbox.org/ and click on Download , and then choose the right executable based on your operating system.
 This lab will be done on a windows environment.